How do you rollback deployments in Kubernetes?

 It increases the number of replicas of the current ReplicaSet to one.

-And then it proceeds to decrease the replicas count in the previous ReplicaSet.
+And then it decreases the replicas count in the previous ReplicaSet.

 The same process of increasing and decreasing Pods continues until all Pods are created on the current ReplicaSet.